 top of page

-The Stasi Prison Memorial offers a chillingly authentic setting: that of a former political prison during the GDR.
-Only accessible on a guided tour, the place promises an intense and reflective experience.
-Join me on a guided tour of the memorial!
+The Stasi Prison Memorial provides a chillingly authentic environment: that of a former political prison during the GDR era.
+Accessible only by guided tour, the site promises an intense and contemplative experience.

-The Second World War ended in Europe in May 1945 and the Allied and Soviet liberators were responsible for arresting and prosecuting the criminals of Hitler's regime.
-In the Soviet occupation zone, a network of prisoner of war camps was set up, which very quickly passed from a military administration to another, perhaps more devious one, that of the political police, the NKVD.
-In 1951, the authority of the former special camp n°3 was delegated to the new East German state, under the leadership of the Stasi.
+The Second World War concluded in Europe in May 1945, and the Allied and Soviet liberators took responsibility for apprehending and prosecuting the criminals of Hitler's regime.
+In the Soviet occupation zone, a network of prisoner-of-war camps was established, which quickly transitioned from military administration to the arguably more insidious oversight of the political police, the NKVD.
+In 1951, authority over former special camp no. 3 was delegated to the newly-formed East German state, under the stewardship of the Stasi.

-The political police used the original premises and improved them over time, erecting new buildings, to turn Hohenschönhausen into a restricted zone, forbidden to the general public, which officially never existed.
-Initially dedicated to the confinement of political opponents, the prison became from the 1960s onwards the place where those who were likely to become such were interned.
-Before the latter were perhaps lucky enough to be bought out by West Germany.
-More than 40,000 people passed through here until December 1989.
+The political police repurposed the original premises and enhanced them over time, erecting new buildings to transform Hohenschönhausen into a restricted area, closed to the public, which officially never existed.
+Initially dedicated to confining political adversaries, the prison evolved from the 1960s onward to intern those considered potential future opponents.
+Some of these detainees were fortunate enough to be purchased by West Germany.
+Over 40,000 individuals passed through this facility until December 1989.

-Located on the edge of a district of former East Berlin, the Memorial is situated in the original premises, untouched, preserved from destruction.
-The grim gloom emanating from the buildings and the configuration of the site creates a feeling of oppression.
-Two complexes face each other and complement each other.
-On the one hand, the first prison, used since the end of the 1940s, is limited to the basements of a former refectory, converted into cells with the most rudimentary confinement possible.
-On the other hand, the second prison, opened in November 1960, a few months before the construction of the Berlin Wall, offers a high-security complex, modern for its time, where the prisoner was subjected to daily and systematic sensory deprivation.
+Located on the edge of a district of former East Berlin, the Memorial resides in the original premises, untouched and spared from destruction.
+The bleak aura radiating from the buildings and the site's layout induce a sense of oppression.
+Two complexes stand opposite each other and complement each other.
+The first prison, in use since the late 1940s, is confined to the basements of a former refectory, converted into the most rudimentary cells possible.
+In contrast, the second prison, opened in November 1960, just months before the construction of the Berlin Wall, offers a modern high-security complex for its time, where inmates were subjected to daily, systematic sensory deprivation.

-The harshness of the confinement gives way from one decade to the next to a terrifying psychological destruction.
-The visitor follows the journey of a prisoner from his arrival at the garage to his isolation cell.
-But really, the walk through the wing of the building where the "political" interrogations were carried out makes you aware of the very nature of this prison, which was no ordinary prison.
-The fall is inexorable until the edifying promenade cells.
+The harshness of the confinement transitions from decade to decade into a terrifying psychological dismantling.
+Visitors trace the journey of an inmate from their arrival at the garage to their solitary cell.
+Indeed, walking through the wing where "political" interrogations took place brings home the unique nature of this prison, which was no ordinary penitentiary.
+The downfall is inevitable, culminating in a sobering visit to the walking cells.

 The Prison Memorial can only be visited in the company of a guide from the educational teams.
-For those who do not wish to follow a guided tour, there is also a documentation centre, which is freely accessible and free of charge.
-This rigour and inflexibility are, in my opinion, the guarantee of an adult and instructive discourse, thus avoiding the shortcomings of a tourist industry in search of strong emotions.
-Every day, guided tours in German and English are offered at very democratic prices.
+For those uninterested in a guided tour, there is a freely accessible and free-of-charge documentation center.
+In my opinion, this strict approach ensures mature and educational discourse, avoiding the pitfalls of a tourism industry seeking sensational experiences.
+Guided tours in German and English are offered daily at very affordable prices.

 • The excellent preservation of the buildings